Iamdachi/headsortails/README.md

 What is a socket?
 Consider a bidirectional communication channel, the sockets are the endpoints of this communication channel.

 Basically a socket is like a file descriptor. like normal file.
-But it is created in kernel level. data is written into it permanently and once connection is killed, this data is gone also.
+But it is created in kernel level. data is written into it temporarily and once connection is killed, this data is gone also.

 Socket API:
 import socket